UNM General Education Requirements

 Some General Education courses involve students directly in addressing crucial problems through undergraduate research, race and social justice analysis, global awareness, community engagement, and innovation.
 Completing General Education early sets students up for achievement throughout their college careers by building versatile habits of mind.

 New Mexico General Education Curriculum

 To facilitate the transfer of students and course credits among New Mexico’s colleges and universities, the state’s public institutions of higher education are required to accept any transfer courses taken within approved modules of lower-division coursework and apply them toward degree requirements.

 The State of New Mexico now requires that 100- and 200-level courses across all of New Mexico's higher education institutions share common course numbers (CCNs) to ease student transfer between institutions and thus help expedite the completion of degrees.
 UNM has implemented these new course numbers as of Fall 2019 for the 2019-2020 catalog.
 It should be noted that some lower-division courses offered at UNM do not have equivalents at other institutions, and therefore, did not receive CCNs.

 - Learn more about UNM's Common Course Numbering project

 - See tips that will help with registration

 UNM Diversity Requirement

-The U.S. & Global Diversity & Inclusion undergraduate requirement promotes a broad-scale understanding of the culture, history or current circumstance of diverse groups of people who have experienced historic and/or contemporary inequitable treatment in the U.S. or in a global context.
-There is a wide-range of courses available to fulfill this 3-credit hour requirement, which may also be used towards other applicable graduation areas.
+The U.S. & Global Diversity & Inclusion undergraduate requirement promotes a broad-scale understanding of the culture, history, or current circumstances of diverse groups of people who have experienced historic and/or contemporary inequitable treatment in the U.S. or in a global context.
+There are a wide range of courses available to fulfill this 3-credit hour requirement, which may also be used towards other applicable graduation areas.
 Transfer courses may be evaluated on a case-by-case basis.